juhasev/spitfire/README.md

+![Spitfire](./logo.png)

 # Spitfire
-![Spitfire](./logo.png)

 A simple two player 2nd World War dogfight game.
-This game is not completed.
+Please note that this game is not completed!

+Missing features:
+- Shooting
+- Smoke trail when damaged
+- Plane health counter
+- Crash of the sky

 ## Controls
 Player 1